-Portable electronic devices, one of the fastest growing segments of the electronics market, provide the greatest opportunities for CAP-XX's products.
+Portable electronic devices, one of the fastest growing segments of the electronics market, provide one of the greatest opportunities for CAP-XX's products.
 Driven by customer requests, manufacturers are constantly adding to the functions and applications available on these devices.
-This means that power management continues to be an increasingly important consideration.
-The other important factor is size.
-The devices are becoming smaller as their capabilities are increasing.
+This means that power management is an increasingly important consideration.
+The other important factor is size, as devices become smaller while their capabilities increase.